 I buy almost all my veggies fresh.
-If a recipe calls for squash, I buy the whole damn squash, peel it, and cook accordingly.
+If a recipe calls for squash, I buy the whole damn squash, peel it, and prepare it accordingly.
 Tasty, yes, but as someone with a full-time job and a penchant for side gigs, not always practical.
 This shopping list included frozen squash and other veggies, and like a crazy person, I seriously debated buying fresh instead.
-Like spent way too much mental time on what would happen if I bought and cooked frozen veggies.
-There is absolutely no reason I need add more time to the recipes like some kind of weirdo kitchen martyr.
-But I seriously contemplated doing it anyway.
-Time spent preparing is not directly related to deliciousness, and no one would fault me for eating frozen broccoli (or if they would they can fuck right off).
+I stood in the grocery store and spent way too much mental energy debating what would happen if I bought and cooked frozen veggies.
+There is absolutely no reason I need add more time to the recipes like some kind of weirdo kitchen martyr, but I seriously contemplated doing it anyway.
+Time spent preparing is not directly related to deliciousness, and no one would fault me for eating frozen broccoli (at least no one I cook for).
 My food still tasted great, the veggies were still nutritious, and Martha Stewart did not come storming into my kitchen and rip my apron out of my hands.
-Maybe my old days of not knowing my way around the kitchen and my need to be taken seriously as a ‘real’ cook now caused this weird compulsion to make things harder on myself, but it can fuck right off.
-These recipes also called for a lot fewer ingredients than my go-to meals.
-The more complex stuff is great, but it is 100% okay to have a meal with less than 10 ingredients once in a while.
-The world did, and will, continue to spin.
+Maybe my old days of not knowing my way around the kitchen and my desire to be taken seriously as a ‘real’ cook caused this weird compulsion to make things harder on myself, but I definitely do not have time for that.